-Co-owners and residents must keep their patio area clean, neat, orderly, and free from obstructions or accumulation of personal property other than patio furniture.
+Co-owners and renters must keep their patio area clean, neat, orderly, and free from obstructions or accumulation of personal property other than patio furniture.
 The Glen assumes no liability for loss or damage to articles stored in or on the patios and is not responsible for damage to anything built, placed, or planted in the patio area except when such damage was caused by the gross negligence of Glen employees and/or Glen contractors performing maintenance.
+Renters must observe the same rules applying to owners, the most important of which are as follows: